Buyer Fit Snapshot

 Shipping adds about $220 for a pallet to New York via Old Dominion, so customers need to run landed cost scenarios before locking in.
 That figure includes lift gate service because New York’s warehouse neighborhood doesn’t have a forklift dock.
 I always remind clients in writing that freight is not a flat line—scrap charges can bump the total by $35 if the pallet count changes.
 The last time someone ignored that note, we played 45 minutes of “guess the pallet weight” over the phone.

 Ask for an open-stock sample.
 During a negotiation with Avery Dennison, I secured a $35 sample pack that highlighted color shifts before we committed to 30,000 units.
 That sample pack showed how metallic ink spreads differently on recycled film, preventing a costly reprint.
-I kept those samples on my desk for a month just to remind myself what a smart move that was.
+I kept those samples on my desk for a month just to remind myself what a smart move t

 Step-by-Step Guide to Ordering Eco Poly Mailers for Ecommerce